 Alvarez added that the conversations could often “feel like a condescending take on this idea that Gen Z is ‘lazy’ simply because we want work-life balance.”

-Since it’s becoming so common for people to ask about this topic, we thought it would be a good idea to ask our healthcare recruiters about the best ways to breach the subject.
+Since it’s becoming so common for people to ask about this topic, we thought it would be a good idea to ask our HR recruiters about the best ways to broach the subject.
 Here’s what they suggest:

 There are a lot of ways that you can approach the subject of workplace flexibility without speaking about it directly.
 You could ask about what the day-to-day looks like and ask about company wellness programs.
 Or you could ask them about the core work hours, overtime, and other things related to scheduling.